-Aboriginal history and heritage
+Aboriginal History and Heritage

 When the Gold Coast was first settled, there were several distinct clan estate groups living between the Tweed and Logan Rivers and bounded to the west by Beaudesert.
-Collectively they were known as Yugambeh people and spoke the Yugambeh language.
+Collectively, they were known as Yugambeh people and spoke the Yugambeh language.
 There is evidence of several distinct dialects being spoken in the region.

 More information about the history of the Yugambeh people can be found on www.yugambeh.com.

-First European settlement
+First European Settlement

 The TPA acknowledges the traditional custodians of the lands, waters and seas where we live.

 We pay our respects to Elders, past, present and future.